DOTzX/fb-utilities-extension/README.md

 Only work at **Home** and **Feeds** page, excluding other pages.

-If you don't want to use _Run directly_, how to use:
+How to use if you don't want _run directly_ (indicated by "Filter: ON" on the extension):
 - Right click on the **Home** or **Feeds** page
 - Click **Filter Feeds**.